JXWw3wLD9LArcR7c/Manual-WhatsApp-Key-DB-Extractor/README.md

 - It won't detect your android version.
 Instead you need to choose the file that fits your version.

 ###### BRANCH UPDATES:
 v4.7-E1.0-M - Unofficial version to fix some errors which appear on newer android versions (7+).
-Also the first version used on this fork v4.0 - Fixed issues with Android API 14-17 (4.0-4.2 Jelly Bean). v4.1 - Added support for Android API 23 (6.0-6.0.1 Marshmallow). v4.2 - Added support for specifying adb backup passwords.
+Also the first version used on this fork. v4.0 - Fixed issues with Android API 14-17 (4.0-4.2 Jelly Bean). v4.1 - Added support for Android API 23 (6.0-6.0.1 Marshmallow). v4.2 - Added support for specifying adb backup passwords.